Awoo

-AWOO is the fourth studio album by The Hidden Cameras, released in 2006.
+AWOO is the fourth studio album by the Hidden Cameras, released on September 4, 2006 in the United Kingdom, and September 19, 2006 in the United States.

 The album was released on EvilEvil in Canada in August.
 It was released on September 4 on Rough Trade in the UK and was also released on Arts & Crafts in the United States on September 19.